artgoldberg/leaf-docs/docs/installation/installation_steps/9_saml2.md

 !!! warning
     If you are running Leaf's React application at the root of an IIS Server (e.g. `leaf.uwmedicine.org` instead of `leaf.uwmedicine.org/leaf`), **make sure to leave** `leaf.uwmedicine.org/leafApi` **unprotected also**.

     Why?
 Protecting the **root** of the React client app (e.g., `leaf.uwmedicine.org`) in Shibboleth will automatically make all sub-paths protected.
-If exceptions are only made for requests with the `/api` path (except for `/api/config` and `/api/user/`, noted above), once the IIS URL Rewrite rule changes the request to the `/leafApi` path, Shibboleth will intercept this request and not allow the React client app to call the API, **thus will breaking the application**
+If exceptions are only made for requests with the `/api` path (except for `/api/config` and `/api/user/`, noted above), once the IIS URL Rewrite rule changes the request to the `/leafApi` path, Shibboleth will intercept this request and not allow the React client app to call the API, **thus breaking the application**.

 ## Web Servers